Here are the 4 key responsibilities of homeschool teachers:

 If you decide to go the solo route, you’ll need to create your curriculum and find or create materials for your students.
 You’ll also need to be sure to align your lesson plans with the state standards for homeschooling and any other requirements that might be in place (such as standardized testing).

 If you decide to partner with other families, you can pool your resources and create a more comprehensive homeschooling program.
-It will make things easier on you, as you won’t have to do everything yourself.
+It will make things easier for you, as you won’t have to do everything yourself.
 You’ll still need to be familiar with the state standards for homeschooling, as well as any other requirements that might be in place.

 Teaching homeschoolers online is also a great way to reach more potential students; you can do it from the comfort of your own home.
 For this sake, you can create your portfolio and profile on online teaching platforms, like Udemy, or WizIQ, to start.
 You can find clients from Upwork, Facebook groups, and Linkedin.